 |Operating System management tool||Red Hat Satellite||Not provided|

-By applying a per host pricing model, Canonical's support services for OpenStack are cheaper than those offered by Red Hat.
-A per host model is much more predictable than the per socket-pair model as organisations only have to pay for the number of servers being used, regardless of the number of CPU units inside them.
+By applying a per host pricing model to the subscription structure and offering design and delivery at a fixed price, Canonical's Charmed OpenStack is cheaper than Red Hat OpenStack Platform.
 Moreover, no license is required to get started with Charmed OpenStack.
 This means that organisations only have to pay for the environments that require enterprise support, such as the production environment, while they can run their testing and development environments free of charge.

-Instead of relying on various interconnected tools, Canonical uses OpenStack Charms for OpenStack deployments, operations and upgrades while providing the same value.
-OpenStack Charms are orchestrated by Juju which abstracts the entire OpenStack complexity, enables an IaC (infrastructure as code) approach and provides a SaaS (software as a service) experience.
+Instead of relying on random interconnected tools, Canonical leverages the concept of operators for OpenStack deployments, operations and upgrades.
+The OpenStack Charmed Operators (OpenStack Charms) enable model-driven architecture and abstract the entire OpenStack complexity.
 This results in a simpler OpenStack platform, fewer resources required to maintain it and reduced operational costs.

-Charmed OpenStack is fully open source which allows it to benefit from a broader community, faster development process and broader selection of technology choices than those available in VMware's vRealize platform.
-Choosing an open source platform avoids vendor lock-in.
-Charmed OpenStack is also much cheaper than VMware vRealize.
-Under certain circumstances, migrating from VMware to Charmed OpenStack can reduce costs by 88%.
+Canonical's Charmed OpenStack is fully open source which allows it to benefit from a broader community, faster development process and wider selection of technology choices than those available in VMware's platform.
+Choosing an open source platform avoids vendor lock-in and significantly reduces infrastructure costs.